-Now we can’t attribute all of Frank’s business growth to the systems I recommended he put in place.
-Some of his success had to do with economics, and some of it had to do with who he is himself.
+Now, we can’t attribute all of Frank’s business growth to the systems I recommended he put in place.
+Some of his success had to do with economics, and some of it had to do with who he is, himself.
 Many things contributed to his company’s success.
-But the methods he put in place did produce quantifiable financial reports that showed potential buyers Frank’s historical growth and the company’s potential for growth.
+But the methods he put in place produced quantifiable financial reports that showed potential buyers Frank’s historical growth as well as the company’s potential for growth.

 So what types of financial reports show banks or buyers the health and wealth of your business?
 Or how do you personally figure out how well your company is doing at any given time?